Ideas for unlocking goliath productivity

 When choosing fixed or mobile solutions for your business, take time to understand what potential back-up options are available.
 Below we explore back-up options for fixed and for mobile connection types.

 When you choose a plan for your business internet, check if mobile back-up is included.
-Telstra’s business internet plans with the Telstra Smart Modem include 4G backup.
+Telstra’s Business Internet Plus plans come with the Telstra Smart Modem included and offer mobile backup.

-4G backup means that if there’s a fixed-line outage and you’re in an area with 4G mobile coverage your service will automatically switch to the 4G mobile network (backup speeds can vary with maximum speed capped at 25/5 Mbps).
+Mobile backup means that if there’s a fixed-line outage and you’re in an area with mobile coverage your service will automatically switch to the mobile network.
 This back-up option is built-in to the modem, so you don’t need to change devices to continue to connect to the internet.

 Activating a Wi-Fi hotspot on your mobile phone lets you share your mobile connection with other devices, but just note that this taps into the monthly data allowance on your mobile plan.